Experimental Investigation of Time Series Classification using a Self-Pulsing Microring Resonator Network: Results

 \Table{{ \textbf{Classification accuracy using a single time sample (or pixel).} The table presents the best test accuracy (4th column) achieved for a given dataset (1st column) and a given configuration of encoding (2nd column) and timestep duration (3rd column).
 The accuracy obtained in the out-of-resonance condition is shown in the 5th column. } } \br task & encoding & duration & accuracy & out-of-resonance\\ \mr MNIST & normal & \SI{10}{\nano\second} & \SI{49.30}{\percent} & \SI{24.58}{\percent}\\ MNIST & normal & \SI{20}{\nano\second} & \SI{46.43}{\percent} & \SI{23.64}{\percent}\\ MNIST & box & \SI{10}{\nano\second} & \SI{64.13}{\percent} & \SI{24.35}{\percent}\\ MNIST & box & \SI{20}{\nano\second} & \SI{62.05}{\percent} & \SI{24.90}{\percent}\\ MNIST & inverse & \SI{10}{\nano\second} & \SI{68.57}{\percent} & \SI{23.67}{\percent}\\ MNIST & inverse & \SI{20}{\nano\second} & \SI{64.09}{\percent} & \SI{24.29}{\percent}\\ \mr Fashion-MNIST & normal & \SI{10}{\nano\second} & \SI{53.13}{\percent} & \SI{25.16}{\percent}\\ Fashion-MNIST & normal & \SI{20}{\nano\second} & \SI{50.01}{\percent} & \SI{27.36}{\percent}\\ \br \endTable

 In particular, we consider all the available output representations for a given input optical power, we downsample them with a factor 3 to reduce experimental noise and computation time (see \cref{sec:methods_results_pixel} in Methods for details).
 At each moment in time, we use the different outputs of the network as features for the linear classifier.
 E.g., if we have 60 representations (10 laser frequencies per output port) at a given input power, our classifier will be applied to 60 values, each taken at the same time from the 60 parallel representations.
 We repeat this for all the available output pixels (i.e. the value corresponding to a single time sample of the downsampled output time series) and we select the one with highest validation accuracy (the dataset is split into 55000 training samples, 5000 validation samples and 10000 test samples).
 The test accuracies are subsequently computed using this selected index and are shown in \cref{fig:single_pix_summary} and reported in \cref{tab:single_pixel} for the different classification cases considered (i.e., different encodings of the MNIST and the Fashion-MNIST datasets, explained in \cref{sec:input_signal_and_data_acquisition}).
 An experimental baseline accuracy is computed for each case, considering a single out-of-resonance linear representation (discussed in \cref{sec:dimensionality_expansion}), corresponding to the case where no processing by the MRR network occurs.
 Moreover, a fully digital baseline accuracy is computed for the MNIST and Fashion-MNIST tasks using the original datasets.
+It should be stressed that, due to setup limitations, we performed sequential measurements of network responses at different input wavelengths.
+We consider the corresponding obtained ML accuracies as approximations of the accuracies we would obtain in the fully parallel case, where different wavelengths are injected concurrently and might influence each others in the MRR network.